zainabsaeed27/zainabsaeed27/README.md

 ## 📈 Goals for 2026

 - Build more real-world analytics projects
-- Improve machine learning & advanced analytics skills
+- Improve  advanced analytics skills
-- Contribute to open-source data projects
-- Grow as a Business Intelligence professional
+- Grow as a Data Analyst professional

 ---